 Destroying the Female Character

-Many of us have read at least one African novels or play and will agree with me that; the stories are about what goes on in our surroundings; culture, experiences, attitudes; whether fiction or not.
+If you have read an African novel or play, you will no doubt agree with me that; these stories are about what goes on in our surroundings; culture, experiences, attitudes; whether fiction or real.
 Literature experts assert that literature is an instrument for the creation of awareness and the propagation of culture among people and the literary artist is the mouthpiece of society.

 It is worth noting that literature is a mirror which reflects society’s feelings and thoughts.
 Literature has also had an impact on defining gender in the novels and poems we read.
 The roles assigned to female characters of the novels and plays have a message being communicated to the readers.
 The concern is what the readers learn from these characters as they strive to pass exams or derive pleasure.
 What implications does this have on them?

 The female is usually presented as a lifeless being who must do their husband’s bidding at all times or be beaten to submission in the novels, movies and music.
 Their primary role is to keep the men going.
 Sometimes women are crafted as baby machines that are supposed to bring in children in order to be accepted.
 It is better imagined if she dares in-laws by being barren or even has a little delay in childbirth.
-Unfortunately, such cases are still prevailing in many societies today.
-The young reader of this text wants to see a character who would have perhaps acted differently to give some hope.
+Unfortunately, such cases are still prevailing in many societies.
+The young reader of this text wants to see a character who would have perhaps acted differently to give some hope and courage.

-On many occasions, the female is presented as the helpless victim.
+It’s common that the female is presented as the helpless victim.
 It is this helpless resignation to fate that the female gender has to wake up and deliberately walk away from.
 So how can there be any reasonable contribution to the development if she is categorized as an instrument for others’ comfort for sex?
-How does this impact positively on the lives of readers and young females that have read the text prescribed by UNEB for UCE and other exams?
+How does this impact positively on the lives of readers and young females that have read the texts prescribed by UNEB for UCE and other exams?

 If literature is indeed an instrument for creation of awareness, we must project characters we expect to reveal human lessons.
-This statement is pregnant and summarizes the helplessness of any female that lives in the past.
 Lessons like this motivate the young readers to aim at financial independence and self sufficiency.
-The author draws our attention to the several opportunities available for anybody who wishes to explore them.
-Instead of portraying the typical female character as a sex instrument she gives this advice through the narrative point of view.
-This indeed is progressive.
 If development is to affect us positively, there must be messages constituted in the texts we read, the music we listen to and the movies we watch.
 The thousands of readers that patronize our literary texts, music lyrics and movie images, must see directions to follow without anyone forcing rules down their throats.

-Gender sensitivity, must also be reflected in our writings, music and movies.
+Gender sensitivity, must therefore be reflected in our writings, music and movies.
 The girl does not always have to be portrayed as a cook, cleaner and fetcher of water from the top streams while the boys play football.
-The characters creation must show the female character changing bulbs and fixing simple repairs at homes.
-We must craft characters that protect females as well as male directors, principal officers and other related positions.
-We are proud of real heroes like Dr. Specioza Kazibwe, Maria Kiwanuka, , Syda Bumba who have been vice president and ministers of finance in Uganda respectively.
-This was an otherwise male dominated area.
-We expect that literature should reflect such characters in fiction to motivate the youths and create mentors they can emulate.
-Others such as Joyce Mpanga, Mbide, Miria Matembe who have lived heroic lives should be reflected in the character choices of future literacy works.
-That literature can become a viable instrument of gender sensitivity and this sensitivity points to the route of development effortlessly.
+The character creation must show the female character changing bulbs and fixing simple repairs at homes.
+We must craft characters that portray females as leaders, decision makers, respected persons other related positions.
+I’m proud of real heroes like Hon.
+Dr. Specioza Kazibwe (Once Vice president), Hon.
+Maria Kiwanuka (Minister of Finance), Hon.
+Alupo Jessica (Minister of Education), Miria Matembe in Uganda who have lived heroic lives should be reflected in the character choices of future literacy works.
+These were male dominated areas.
+Literature should reflect such characters in fiction to motivate the women and create mentors they can emulate.
+Literature can become a viable instrument of gender sensitivity and this sensitivity points to the route of development effortlessly.